In many equipment projects, the display module must fit precisely within the product structure, available installation space, and assembly logic.

 A display module is not only an electrical component.
 It also becomes part of the equipment structure.
 If the module does not fit the enclosure properly, the project may face mounting conflicts, offset viewing windows, difficult assembly, or repeated design revisions during prototyping.

-The module size must fit the target product envelope without forcing unnecessary changes to the enclosure or support frame.
+Confirm whether the LCD module outline size can fit the target product envelope without major changes to the enclosure or support frame.

 Mechanical integration is especially important in equipment where the display module must work within a defined housing, mounting area, and controller structure.
 The applications below typically require careful structural coordination during the design phase.